Crocodile Dundee II

-Crocodile Dundee II is a 1988 action comedy film and the second of the Crocodile Dundee film series.
+Crocodile Dundee II is a 1988 action comedy film and the second installment of the Crocodile Dundee film series.
 It is a sequel to Crocodile Dundee (1986) and was followed by Crocodile Dundee in Los Angeles (2001).
 Actors Paul Hogan and Linda Kozlowski reprise their roles as Mick Dundee and Sue Charlton, respectively, here shown opposing a Colombian drug cartel.

 The film was directed by John Cornell and shot on location in New York City and Northern Territory, Australia.
 It cost $14 million to make.

 Plot

-Mick Dundee and Susan "Sue" Charlton are living happily together in New York.
+Two years from the first film Mick Dundee and Susan "Sue" Charlton are living happily together in New York.
 Although Mick's ignorance of city life is a hazard when he attempts to continue his former lifestyle, like blast fishing in Manhattan's waters, Sue's writing has made him a popular public figure.
 He goes to work for Leroy Brown, a mild-mannered stationery salesman trying to live up to his self-conceived 'bad guy in the streets' image.

 While working for the DEA in Colombia, Sue's ex-husband Bob takes photographs of a drug cartel leader's murder of an unknown person, and is spotted by one of the cartel's sentries.
 He sends the photographs to Sue before being murdered.
 Colombian cartel leader Luis Rico and his brother and top lieutenant, Miguel, go to New York City to retrieve the photos.

 The gangsters take Sue hostage, leading Mick to ask Leroy for help.
 Leroy contacts a local street gang, whom Mick asks to create a distraction by caterwauling at the mansion's perimeter, leading most of the cartel's guards on a wild goose chase while Mick rescues Sue.
 Rico goes into hiding to avoid arrest, and after his henchmen fail a subsequent attempt to kill Sue, Mick decides to take Sue to Australia to protect themselves on familiar ground.
 In Walkabout Creek, Mick is enthusiastically welcomed back by friends.
 After getting provisions, he and Sue take refuge on his personal land, named Belonga Mick.
 Here, Sue discovers that Mick legally owns a large plot of land, including a gold mine.